Server data from the Official MCP Registry

 Both runs used identical conditions to keep the comparison fair:

 /clear with no prior conversationgroup_controller.go:57 on its ownWithout repo-graph, Claude greps for keywords, reads files, greps again, reads more files, and eventually narrows down to the bug.
-With repo-graph, Claude calls flow("groups"), gets back the exact handler function and file, reads it, and fixes it.
+With repo-graph, Claude calls trace("groups"), gets back the exact handler function and file, reads it, and fixes it.

 Browse pre-generated examples for FastAPI, Gin, Hono, and NestJS — real graph output you can inspect without installing anything.